 Do you know much about Nigerian Tax Law?
 Does Nigeria have a tax treaty with your home country?
 You will need to find out or find someone who can help!
 Income tax in Nigeria can range from 7 to 24 percent, and you need to be sure you are placed in the correct tax brackets.

 |When Do You Need to Lodge Your Tax Return?||The tax year is the calendar year.
 Tax returns may be lodged from 1 January.|

 |Can you file it online?||Yes, you can file online through the ITAS e-filing Portal.|

 Individuals with a taxable income of NGN 30,000 or less are not required to file a tax return.
 Employers are obliged to file annual returns in respect of an assessment year no later than 31 January of the following year.
 The process for individuals to file tax returns involves:

-Step 1: Register for a Taxpayer Identification Number (TIN) at your nearest Federal Inland Revenue Service (FIRS) office.
+Step 1: Register for a Taxpayer Identification Number (TIN) at your nearest Federal Inland Revenue Service (FIRS) office(link is external).
 Bring any of the following documents:

 - International passport

 - National Identity Card